 Weekly open space that provides easy access to informal, confidential consultations with UCC counselors.
 Counselors can provide solutions and referrals to other campus and off-campus resources.
 Appointments are first-come, first-serve, and students may be in the zoom waiting room for up to 15 minutes.
 Please select a link to join a Drop-in Consultation Zoom Meeting.

 The UCC has created the below-mentioned identity-specific Drop-In Consultations—with the understanding of the unique impact that issues such as systemic oppression, racialized trauma, police brutality, COVID-19 health disparities, and other identity-based experiences may have on the emotional wellness of Black, International, and/or LGBTQIA+ students.
 We hope that our identity-based Drop-In Consultations provide opportunities for our students with these historically minoritized identities, to receive brief support around these concerns in a more overtly affirming space.
 Black, International, and/or LGBTQIA+ students are always welcome to visit any Drop-In Consultation space, for any non-emergency concern—that’s connected to aspects of their identity, or not.
 Our Drop-In Consultation providers are happy and ready to be of service to the Vanderbilt student community.
 We look forward to supporting you!

-Please Note: UCC Drop-in Consultations will not take place the week of Thanksgiving.
+Please Note: Drop-in Consultation hours will begin the week of January 25th.

 The Zoom meetings for Drop-In Consultations will not be monitored beyond the dedicated hours for that specific Drop-In Consultation time.
 If you present to the Zoom meeting for a Drop-In Consultation beyond the dedicated hours for that particular Drop-In Consultation, we encourage you to either: